 Who I can help

-I help people in Illinois with student loan issues no matter what kind of loan they have.
+I help people with student loan issues no matter what kind of loan they have.

-I help with both private loans and federal student loans.
+I help with both private loans and federal loans.

 It doesn't matter the amount of student loan debt you owe.